 When you look through RDG’s portfolio, much of the design process is only suggested by the finished project.
-The “invisible” parts of design work – site visits, data collection, analysis, research, community engagement, conceptual development, etc. – are implicit in that the final design successfully fits the landscape and fulfills the client’s purpose.
+The “invisible” parts of design work – site visits, data collection, analysis, research, etc. – are implicit in that the final design fits the landscape and fulfills the client’s goals.
 A crucial, but often unseen, component of designing productive landscapes is the assessment of a site’s soil.
 Last week, I spent two days at the Bio-Food Nutrient Association’s Soil & Nutrition Conference exploring land management practices that sequester carbon, enliven landscapes, improve nutrition, and maximize the biological properties of soil.

-Every one of RDG’s projects involves soil, whether it’s a residential design, agroforestry concept, or statewide planning process.
+Every one of RDG’s projects involves soil assessment.
 Soil analysis – from lab tests and on-site observations – are among the first rounds of data we collect.
 Soil composition lets us know which plants will thrive on a particular site, and which amendments are needed to create optimal conditions.
 Of course, most of our projects go beyond simple soil amending: we focus on regenerative practices that build organic matter, keep soil in place, and encourage mycorrhizal relationships.
 Yet there is still so much to learn about increasing biological life in soils.

 Fostering Soil Biology